mjrlowe/maze_generator/README.md

 })
 ```

-This would display a maze like this:
+This will display a maze similar to this:

 ![Kruskal's maze](images/Kruskals-20x20.png)